-- Sign and return the enclosed card acknowledging the Terms, Conditions and Service Requirements, authorizing entry onto your property, and indemnifying the Fire District and the Independent Contractor, Santa Clara County FireSafe Council.
+- Sign and return a mailed registration card, or submit the online form below, acknowledging the Terms, Conditions and Service Requirements, authorizing entry onto your property, and indemnifying the Fire District and the Independent Contractor, Santa Clara County FireSafe Council.

 Services will not be performed at properties that fail to follow all Terms, Conditions, and Service Requirements.